Gyoji Compiler

 Public Member Functions

-Function (std::string _name, const Type *_return_type, const std::vector< FunctionArgument > &_arguments, const Gyoji::context::SourceReference &_source_ref)
+Function (std::string _name, const Type *_return_type, const std::vector< FunctionArgument > &_arguments, bool _is_unsafe, const Gyoji::context::SourceReference &_source_ref)

 Creates a new function.